 Stay in London on a budget with well-priced Ibis London Stratford, which boasts excellent facilities for disabled guests.
-With six accessible rooms (including two with adjoining suites for carers), the stylish hotel offers wheelchair-friendly showers with a flip-down seat and hand rails, free parking for Blue Badge holders and well-lit guest rooms.
+With six accessible rooms (including two with adjoining suites for carers), the stylish hotel offers wheelchair-friendly showers with a flip-down seat and handrails, free parking for Blue Badge holders and well-lit guest rooms.
 There is also level access throughout the hotel via the public lift, which features braille markings, an audible announcer, visual floor indicators and a mirror to aid the exit of wheelchair users.
-You’ll be a short distance from Queen Elizabeth Olympic Park, where you catch a top sporting event during your trip to London.
+You’ll be a short distance from Queen Elizabeth Olympic Park, where you can catch a top sporting event during your trip to London.

 Novotel London Greenwich

 Plan a stay in Greenwich, the perfect choice for a fun-filled weekend in London.
 The four-star Novotel London Greenwich offers eight wheelchair-friendly rooms with accessible en-suite facilities, including a low-level bath, adjustable shower and wall-mounted grab rails.
 One adjoining room is available for carers, and registered assistance dogs are welcome.
 If you’re travelling to London by car, the hotel has three designated Blue Badge bays in the underground car park.
 Documents can be requested in braille and large-print format, and a wide range of auxiliary aids can also be booked in advance.

 If you’re wanting to base yourself in trendy Shoreditch, check in to Hotel Ibis London City.
 Here, you’ll find 19 accessible rooms that can accommodate registered assistance dogs: each is equipped with emergency alarms, wall-mounted grab rails and a roll-in shower suitable for wheelchair users.
 The hotel provides charging facilities for electric scooters, as well as a hearing-assistance system and level access to the onsite restaurant.